Bernoulli free boundary problem for the infinity Laplacian: Introduction

 This minimization problem admits a non-constant solution if and only if $\l \geq \Lp$, where $\Lp$ is a positive constant satisfying $\Lp \geq \lp$ \cite{DaKa2010}.
-A non-constant minimizer of $J ^{\lambda } _p$ over $W ^ {1,p}_1 (\Omega)$ solves the $p$-Bernoulli problem provided the free boundary condition $|\nabla u| = \lambda$ is intended in a suitable weak sense.
-The free boundary $F(u)$ turns out to be a locally analytic hyper-surface, except for a $\mathcal H ^{n-1}$-negligible singular set (in the wide literature about the free boundary regularity, we limit ourselves to quote as main contributions \cite{AlCa, CJK04, DSJ09} for the case $p = 2$ and \cite{DanPet, DanPet2, P08} for general $p$).
+A non-constant minimizer of $J ^{\lambda } _p$ over $W ^ {1,p}_1 (\Omega)$ solves the $p$-Bernoulli problem provided the free boundary condition $|\nabla u| = \lambda$ is understood in a suitable weak sense (cf.~\eqref{f:weakFB}).
+The free boundary $F(u)$ turns out to be a locally analytic hyper-surface, except for a $\mathcal H ^{n-1}$-negligible singular set (in the vast literature about the free boundary regularity, we limit ourselves to quote as main contributions \cite{AlCa, CJK04, DSJ09} for the case $p = 2$ and \cite{DanPet, DanPet2, P08} for general $p$).

-\subsection{Free boundary problems for the infinity laplacian.}
+\subsection{Free boundary problems for the infinity Laplacian.}

 This highly nonlinear and strongly degenerated operator was discovered by Aronsson in the sixties \cite{Aro}.
 However, the study of boundary value problems for the infinity Laplacian started only in the early nineties, with the advent of viscosity solutions theory.
-Bhattacharya, DiBenedetto and Manfredi were the first to consider the Dirichlet problem for infinity harmonic functions and to prove the existence of a solution in the viscosity sense \cite{BDM}; shortly afterwards, a fundamental contribution came by Jensen \cite{Jen}, who obtained uniqueness and discovered the connection with the problem of finding optimal Lipschitz extensions (see also \cite{ArCrJu, BaJeWa}).
-The last decade has seen a renewed and increasing interest around the infinity laplacian, also due to its connections with differential games.
+Bhattacharya, DiBenedetto and Manfredi were the first to consider the Dirichlet problem for infinity harmonic functions and to prove the existence of a solution in the viscosity sense \cite{BDM}; shortly afterwards, a fundamental contribution came by Jensen \cite{Jen}, who proved the validity of the comparison principle for the infinity Laplacian, yielding the uniqueness of solutions (see also \cite{ArCrJu, BaJeWa}).
+The last decade has seen a renewed and increasing interest around the infinity Laplacian, also due to its connections with differential games.
 With no attempt of completeness, among the topics under investigation in this growing field let us mention: inhomogeneous equations \cite{BhMo, LuWang}, regularity of solutions \cite{CFe, EvSav, EvSm, Lind, SWZ}, ground states \cite{JLM,HSY,Yu,CF7}, overdetermined problems \cite{CFc, CFd, CFf}, tug-of-war games \cite{KoSe, PSSW}.
-In this scenario, the study of free boundary problems involving the infinity laplacian seems to be rather at its early stage.
-To the best of our knowledge, only the the following exterior version of Bernoulli problem has been considered in the literature (see \cite{ManPetSha}):
+In this scenario, the study of free boundary problems involving the infinity Laplacian seems to be rather at its early stage.
+To the best of our knowledge, only the following exterior version, in the complement $\omega := \R^n\setminus\overline{\Omega}$ of an open bounded convex set $\Omega$, of Bernoulli problem has been considered in the literature (see \cite{ManPetSha}):